 Off-grid fish hatcheries in Bangladesh, and their surrounding communities, rely extensively on diesel and kerosene to provide electricity needed to pump water and provide light.
 Use of kerosene and diesel, in addition to being costly, pollutes the environment and threatens the food chain and human health.
 The households around hatcheries typically rear fish in small ponds, using fingerlings from the hatchery for part of the year.
 A cost-effective, clean energy solution is expected to reduce energy costs and increase productivity for hatcheries and household fish-raisers while also providing domestic energy access.

 Off-grid fish hatcheries in Bangladesh, and their surrounding communities, rely extensively on diesel and kerosene –both costly and polluting– to provide electricity needed to pump water and provide light.
 The proposed solution will replace diesel generation with a micro-grid powered by economically viable renewable source, solar, that replaces diesel consumption.
 The solar micro-grid reduces energy costs and increases productivity for hatcheries and Small and Medium Enterprises (SMEs) while also providing domestic energy access.
 The systems power hatchery water pumping activities and provide household-level renewable power through an innovative metering technology.
 The mobile metering and billing system will allow users to pay for their electricity using mobile money, either pre- or post-usage.
-The innovative joint venture business model will ensure that that hatcheries and surrounding households can afford the technical solution by bringing private sector investment that would otherwise not be attracted to renewable grid development.
+The innovative Build-Operate-Transfer business model will ensure that hatcheries and surrounding households can afford the technical solution by bringing private sector investment that would otherwise not be attracted to renewable grid development.
 The use of fish hatcheries as a hub for clean power generation provides a guaranteed, niche market with a higher level of sustainable and economic success.